 Intro: The $100 MBA is a website that offers actionable tips for small business owners.
 The podcast follows this theme by providing advice to those running companies.

-The $100 MBA mostly eschews the interview with business leader format used by many of the other podcasts on this list.
+The $100 MBA mostly eschews the interview with a business leader format used by many of the other podcasts on this list.
 Instead, it focuses on the thoughts of the host and co-founder, Omar Zenhom.
 As well as business advice, episodes include audience Q and As and book reviews.

 Why Should You Listen?
 The great thing about the podcast is that many of the episodes contain specific information you will struggle to find elsewhere.
 Sample examples of this include the episodes “Should I join a co-working space?”
 “Do incentives help motivate your team?” and “Is hiring part-time employees a good idea?”